-He is an internationally recognized expert consultant on human intelligence, IQ test scores, genius IQ, the highest IQ possible, and author of The Mega Genius® Lectures, an evolutionary audio tool used in more than 50 countries for effectively increasing intelligence and attaining genius IQ.
+He is an internationally recognized expert consultant in human intelligence, IQ test scores, genius IQ, the highest IQ possible, and author of The Mega Genius® Lectures, an evolutionary tool consisting of more than 66 audio recordings used in more than 120 countries for effectively increasing intelligence and attaining genius IQ.

-Jim Diamond has the highest documented overall level of intellectual performance possible on the Wechsler Adult Intelligence Scale, the most accurate and valid intelligence test of the 21st century for adults.
-Because of the life-changing benefits that they have obtained by listening to The Mega Genius® Lectures, many people hold that Jim Diamond is the world’s smartest person.
+Mega Genius® has the highest documented overall level of intellectual performance possible on the Wechsler Adult Intelligence Scale, Revised, the most accurate and valid intelligence test of the 21st century for adults.
+He is the only person to have respectfully resigned from Mensa and all the other major high-IQ societies in the world, because none was able to maintain his interest intellectually.

 Jim Diamond was born in Ohio, USA.
 His mother was an accomplished singer and his father a professional Hawaiian steel guitarist and methods engineer.

 At age five, Jim picked up the telephone and summoned the police to his neighborhood, which adjoined a country club, to control a “riot” at his family’s residence.
 Moments later, Jim explained to his astonished father and an anxious police squad that his 10-year-old brother had been teasing him, and demanded that the police put the kibosh on that.
 The police roared with laughter and the news media ran with the story.
 Little Jim’s solution worked, though!
 His brother never teased him again.